COVID-19 Unemployment Support

 When can I start applying for "COVID-19 Unemployment Support"?

-- Applicants must submit their application for the months of September and October before the 15th to qualify for the respective months.
+Applicants must submit their request for stimulus support online before the 15th of the appropriate month to qualify for the respective months.

 What if I don’t have a valid local bank account number?